TheProParadox/gaussiandreamer-demo/README.md

 - "ground_truth_training_iterations.gif" - gif visualization of 3d gaussian splatting to obtain ground truth image "diffusion_training_iterations.gif" - gif visualization of optimization with 2d diffusion model

 *Note: The code require CUDA (~10GB).
-Also you may have to increase optimization steps till 20000, I have done it for 1000 to show decent results.*
+Also you may have to increase optimization steps till 100000 to match results of official code.
+Takes around 15-20 to get output.*